oskarkk/minecraft-tg/README.md

 * adminUsername - user who will be able to send commands

-* messageChatID - ID of chat which will get messages from Minecraft (user ID or ID of group chat where )
+* messageChatID - ID of chat which will get messages from Minecraft (user or group chat)

 * adminChatID - ID of chat which will get the entire server log (user or group chat)